mustafa-korkmaz/cache-provider/README.md

 Includes Redis and Local Memory caching.

-Select a default cache provider or give a provider in method's cache attribute.
+Select a default cache provider or give a provider in method's CacheableResult attribute.

 Redis caching uses ServiceStack.Redis client and default redis configurations which is running on a windows server.